 to approximately 105 recipients with one listener in Canada accessing via the podcast.
 They now have fifty enthusiastic volunteers and were awarded

 the Queen's Golden Jubilee Award for voluntary service by groups

 in the community in 2004.

-A podcast of the weekly version of Orkney Talking Newspaper is available by clicking
+A podcast of the weekly version of Orkney Talking Newspaper is normally available on the Talking Newspapers web pages by clicking